 An Example – Rice

 For rice, it may be difficult for you to start consuming the unprocessed rice, it may cause ‘bloating feelings’ due to the higher fiber contain.
 In this case, mix the unprocessed rice with white rice and slowly adjust the ratio between the processed and unprocessed rice.
+For this reason alone many have had success on a no rice diet.

 Other tricks to use unprocessed rice are to